arangodb/spring-boot-starter/demo/README.md

 Character [id=1890, name=Catelyn, surname=Stark, alive=false, age=40]
 ```

-# Query by example
+## Query by example

-Since version 1.12, Spring Data provides the `QueryByExampleExecutor` interface which is also supported by ArangoDB
+Since version 1.12, Spring Data provides the `QueryByExampleExecutor` interface
-Spring Data.
-It allows execution of queries by `Example` instances.
+which is also supported by ArangoDB Spring Data.
+It allows execution of queries
+by `Example` instances.

-Let's create a new `CommandLineRunner` for this:
+Create a new `CommandLineRunner` for this:

 ```java
 package com.arangodb.spring.demo.runner;